Chillagoe Caves - Cairns Outback Tours

 Guided Tours to Chillagoe

-If you are after a guided tour and wish for someone else to do the driving while you enjoy the scenery why not let Billy Tea Safari's take you on an informative day tour of Chillagoe Caves and the outback.
+If you are after a guided tour and wish for someone else to do the driving while you enjoy the scenery why not let our professional four wheel drive guides take you on an informative day tour of Chillagoe Caves and the outback.
+Take a look at our Chillagoe Cave tour here.

-Guided tours depart every Monday, Wednesday and Friday.
-With a small personalized group of 16 you will be sure to experience an amazing day.
+Days of Departure:- Guided tours depart every Mondays, Wednesdays & Fridays (except public holidays).
+With a small personalized group of 16 guests you will be sure to experience an amazing day.

 First stop is in Dimbulah for a delicious morning tea and cake.
 Your morning will also include a caves tours followed by the smelter, lunch, balancing rock and aboriginal rock art with a final stop to feed wallabies at granite gorge.